 We hold ‘School in Action’ mornings for Nursery and Preps (Reception-Year 2) where parents are able to learn about our Outstanding (ISI rated) EYFS department.
-The Headteacher, Mrs Raffray greets and welcomes parents to this special event and the Head of Preps and Pre-Preps, Miss Keane, gives a short presentation about our Nursery and Preps I, II and III.
+There will be a School in Action Morning on Wednesday 14th October 2020.
+Numbers will be limited due to restrictions on gatherings of of people so please register now to attend.
 Guided tours of the school and grounds are conducted following the presentation and you will have the opportunity to speak to the Registrar and Admissions Team following the tours.

 Please see our Prep I Booklet for information on getting started.

 Prep I follow the EYFS Curriculum with its seven areas of Learning and Development – three prime areas – Personal, Social and Emotional Development, Communication and Language, Physical Development, and four specific areas – Literacy, Mathematics, Understanding the World, Expressive Arts and Design.